timothyknab/mean_store/readme.md

-MEAN Store:
+#MEAN Store:

+##Objective:

-Objective: Create a restful API using Express to create a store:
++ Create a restful API using Express to create a store:

-2. Dashboard Link:

-	+ Remaining Issue: Need to add 'ordinal date' functionality.

-3. Orders Link:

-	+ Improvement: Error should be displayed when count of products is 0.

-4. Customers Link:

-	+ Remaining Issue: Need to add 'ordinal date' functionality.

-	+ Improvement: Deleting customer does not delete their orders or replenish product counts.

-5. Products Link:

-	+ Remaining Issue: Filter box use ng-filter

-# Things Left Addressed:

-	Orders:

-		+ 1: When an order is placed, the order is not pushed into the user's order array.
-		+ 2: Find a way to adjust for these quantity changes.
-		+ 3: When orders are selected, quantity offered does not reflect actual quantity. (the qty is confusing)

-	General:

-		+ 1: Figure out 'ordinal date' functions.
-		+ 2: Figure out how to make filter search box.

-Issues:
+##Development Issues Experienced Log:

 1. Search Box: How do we create this?

 		*Solution*
 		(1) Place an `ng-model={{modelName}}` onto an input field.
 		(2) In your `ng-repeat`, add `| filter: {{modelName}}`.